After unusual request, Nevada bond availability report recirculated

 Tiffany Greenameyer, the director of the Governor’s Finance Office, said at the time she was told the treasurer’s office would not issue it until after the special session and she was “slightly” offended by that answer.

 The angst led to an unusual move by the Board of Examiners, which reviews payment claims and appropriations for the Legislature, in demanding the report via an agenda item for its scheduled meeting Tuesday.
-The item did not come up for discussion after Conine submitted the report.
+The item did not come up for discussion after Conine re-circulated the report, and the process was clarified.

 Conine described the agenda item as a “deep misunderstanding” as to how the process actually works and a mistaken belief by the governor's office that they needed that report in order to proceed with approvals of the bonding.
 He said he only found out about the agenda item after another constitutional officer called him about it.